AlarithUhde/aips/index.md

 on Interaction in the Public: Aesthetics, Social Acceptability, and Social Context.
 We want to bring together HCI researchers and UX practitioners to discuss the role of "the social" in current design approaches, and to develop new directions for the future.
+In addition, we are happy to announce that <a target="_blank" rel="noopener noreferrer" href="http://juliericowilliamson.com">Dr.  Julie R Williamson</a> from University of Glasgow will join us as our invited guest speaker.
+She has published several impactful papers on technology interactions in public spaces and we are looking forward to her talk at our workshop!

 ![Interaction in the Public](/assets/AIPS.webp)